List of political parties in Lithuania

 This article lists political parties in Lithuania.
-As of October 2025, there are 23 active political parties registered with the Ministry of Justice, and one party undergoing formal registration.
+As of March 2026, there are 23 active political parties registered with the Ministry of Justice, and one party undergoing formal registration.
 Lithuania has a multi-party system in which no one party often has a chance of gaining power alone, and parties must work with each other to form coalition governments.

-As of October 2025, Lithuania has a total of 97,158 people registered as party members and is experiencing a sharp decline in political congregation, with a % decrease from the start of public membership tracking in 2018.
+As of March 2026, Lithuania has a total of 96,776 people registered as party members and is experiencing a sharp decline in political congregation, with a % decrease from the start of public membership tracking in 2018.
 Distrust in political parties emerged as a major contributor to this, the institution's continued decline in opinion polling now ranks it as the least trusted, having overtaken the Seimas, with only a single digit percentage of representative population expressing confidence.

 Registered parties

+By law, political parties are obligated to update their data at least biannually, specifically during the months of March and October, in order to maintain their active registration status.

 Parties with parliamentary representation

-There are currently eight or nine parties represented in the Seimas.
-The current government is a broad majority coalition led by the Social Democratic Party of Lithuania, which also includes the Political Party "Dawn of Nemunas", the Lithuanian Farmers and Greens Union and the Electoral Action of Poles in Lithuania – Christian Families Alliance.
-In 2025, the last two parties replaced the Union of Democrats "For Lithuania" during a government reshuffle.
+There are currently nine parties represented in the Seimas.
+The current government is a broad majority coalition led by the Social Democratic Party of Lithuania, which also includes the Political Party "Dawn of Nemunas", the Lithuanian Farmers and Greens Union, the Electoral Action of Poles in Lithuania – Christian Families Alliance.
+In 2025, the parliamentary group of the last two parties replaced the Union of Democrats "For Lithuania" during a government reshuffle.